abhinandanPdy/Personal_Assistant/README.md

 Python3.8

 ### List of applications that Personal_Assistant can open:
-1. Chrome Browser : With website or Home page (without any website)
+1. Chrome Browser: With website or Home page (without any website)
 2. Wordpad (Text editor)
 3. Jupyter Notebook
-4. Oracle Virtual Machine : Perticular Virtual Machine ex: Rhel8_Enterprise (if you have already created it) or Home of virtual machine
+4. Oracle Virtual Machine: Particular Virtual Machine ex: Rhel8_Enterprise (if you have already created it) or Home of the virtual machine
 5. Microsoft Word
 6. Microsoft Excel
 7. Microsoft Power Point